genes-and-health/BI_PY/README.md

 ### `2-process-datasets-discovery-primary-care.ipynb`

+### Coding system(s)
+* SNOMED-CT

+### Data cuts

+There are 7 "cuts" of data representing 7 time periods when the data was made available.
+Each dataset comprises of at least two CSV files - a procedures and an observation file - but some have more.
+At present, we only used the observation and procedures files.

+* 2024_12: Observations, Procedures
+* 2024_07: Observations, Procedures
+* 2023_11: Observations, Procedures
+* 2023_03: Observations, Procedures
+* 2023_01: _Corrupted data, not used_
+* 2022_12: Observations, Procedures
+* 2022_04: Observations, Procedures

+### Process

 This notebook is for processing the various datasets we have.
 We take in raw datasets, and we output processed datasets as `.arrow` files (binary) with their log files where appropriate.
 This notebook:
 1. Processes primary care datasets (SNOMED codes)
 2. Where possible, maps SNOMED codes to ICD-10 codes

 Processing Primary Care Datasets
 The primary care datasets are in SNOMED.
-There are 7 "cuts" of data representing 7 time periods when the data was made available.
-Each dataset comprises of at least two CSV files - a procedures and an observation file - but some have more.
 We process datasets in the following way:

 1. Load data from the CSV in each dataset